mu-ni/memo/bq/14principles.md

 1. Customer Obsession（顾客至上，从客户角度出发获取信任，关注竞争者，但是更关心客户）
 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.
-- Walk us through a time when you helped a customer through a difficult process consistency between online and offline
+- Walk us through a time when you helped a customer through a difficult progress -
+  For a long time in the past
+  consistency between online and offline

-- Who was your most difficult customer? no. data scientist and delivery team their requirements is more close to customer, reasonable. in production environment, they are more experienced
+- Who was your most difficult customer? no. data scientist and delivery team
+  1. append data to DB one by one and continuously
+  2. map with useless key
+  At the begining, hard to understand these requirerments their requirements is more close to customer, reasonable

 - Give me an example of a time when you did not meet a client’s expectation.
 What happened, and how did you attempt to rectify the situation?
-  Never, before the starting, clarify more than once.
-Sometimes can not meet all expections, list the priority
+  Never, before the starting, clarify the requirement.
+  Do not just image what it should be, but discuss review the progress everyweek/everyday
+  Make sure on the correct way, or change the direction as early as possible

 - When you’re working with a large number of customers, it’s tricky to deliver excellent service to them all.
 How do you go about prioritizing your customers’ needs?
-  Can not satisfy all, but satisfy most of users' requirements Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions
+  Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions Can not satisfy all, list the priority, just satisfy the most important requirements Don't need to build a perfect product at the begining, a good product should keep iterating

 2. Ownership（目光长远，不为短期结果牺牲长期价值，从不说”那不是我的工作”）
 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."
-- Tell me about a time when you had to leave a task unfinished. re-organization, transfer project, make sure they are totally understand, keep contact
+- Tell me about a time when you had to leave a task unfinished.
+  This rarely happens
+  re-organization, transfer project,
+  make sure they are totally understand keep contact, IM chat group

-- Tell me about a time when you had to work on a project with unclear responsibilities. delta compute, compute once -> continious computation totally new, unclear working scope, waiting for each other, befause of poor communication developers base in both BJ and SH, propose - daily meeting, 5min
+- Tell me about a time when you had to work on a project with unclear responsibilities. delta compute, compute once -> continious computation, data generated continuously unclear working scope, waiting for each other, poor task assignment, poor communication developers base in both BJ and SH propose - daily meeting, 5min

 - Tell me a challenge you had where the best way forward was not clear cut.
 How did you decide what to do?
   Collect information from users